Sunday, December 07, 2008

 Then Saturday, I went with a group of gals to Sudestada for their now-27-peso lunch set, still a steal considering the inflation, where--quelle surprise--I had the Thai vegetable curry.

-on over to the kitchen to concoct a variation of beef rendang.
+Then this morning I awoke with Indonesian food on the brain for a mysterious reason, so I ambled on over to the kitchen to concoct a variation of beef rendang.
 It didn't come out too shabby, considering, and even better, the boy loved it.
-(A big thanks to my mom who left behind some lemon grass paste fr
+(A big thanks to my mom who left behind some lemon grass paste from her visit.)

-o let's see...that's curry of the Indian, Thai, and Indonesian persuasion--all in one week!
+So let's see...that's curry of the Indian, Thai, and Indonesian persuasion--all in one week!
 What's left?

-oy claims his favorite curry hands down is Japanese--ick--so my next project will be to simply open up a package of House brand sauce (they carry it here in Barrio Chino) and ceremoniously dump it into a bowl.
+The boy claims his favorite curry hands down is Japanese--ick--so my next project will be to simply open up a package of House brand sauce (they carry it here in Barrio Chino) and ceremoniously dump it into a bowl.
 Frankly I think he just misses our weekly trek to the Curry House in West LA, because no sane person can possibly prefer Japanese-style curry over all the others, claro?

 Monday, April 28, 2008